 Frequently Asked Questions

-Starbound is being developed by Chucklefish, an independent game studio based in London, UK.
+Starbound was developed by Chucklefish, an independent game studio based in London, UK.
 You can read all about us here!

 When will Starbound be finished?

 Starbound is available now via Steam, Humble and GOG!
 The Steam version requires access to a Steam account to install and update Starbound, but GOG and Humble both have direct download versions of the game available.

 Can I play Starbound on <thing>?

 Starbound is currently available for PC, Mac and Linux.
 We’re working on a version for Xbox One Game Preview, too!

 Yes!
 There are seven unique races to choose from and each race has a whole load of customization options.
 Meet the races!

 Yup!
 If you’re not sure how to get started, check out our wiki’s Multiplayer Setup Guide.

 Is Chucklefish hiring?